xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

 **Requirements**:

-- You have already set up Postgre database.
+- You have already set up your Postgre database.
 - Postgre database is running.

 To establish a connection, go to **Project > Settings > Database**.
 In **Database**:

 1. Select "Secure User and Password" to enable "User" and "Password".
 2. Input "User" name and "Password" used for authentication and "Connection URL".
 3. Click **Test Connection** to verify whether your database is connected successfully.
-With a successful connection, the result is shown as below.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/database-settings/postgre-db.png" width=65%>
 4. Click **Apply and Close** to save your setting.